 Recommendations enable writers to promote and support one another.
-Publications you recommend are promoted to your audience and the writers of those publications are prompted to recommend you back.
+You can promote the publications you recommend to your audience, and the writers of those publications are prompted to recommend you back.

 How do I recommend publications?

-Head to your publication's Settings page and click on Publication Details in the left navigation bar.
-Next to "Recommend other publications on Substack", select "Start recommending".
+Head to your publication's Settings page and click Publication Details in the left navigation bar.
+Next to "Recommend other publications on Substack," select "Start recommending."

 - Add or remove recommendations.

 - Write a blurb explaining why you recommend that publication.